Read the entire poem below or click here to read a slightly different version in .pdf format.

 In New York the house is built of steel and glass, and of brick.
 Instead of bamboo on the west side, rows of maple and elm extend as far as the eye can see.
 The leader of the house braids her hair, trims her nails, puts on nylons and powders her nose, grows noticeably more silent by the minute, eats Northern Italian food in expensive restaurants, and dresses molto casually on weekends.
 Each of her performances brings new acclaim.
 The audience, surrounded by the house, laughs and cries as never before.
 The house envelops the entire block, the neighborhood, the streets for hundreds of blocks in every direction.
 When you are in the house you feel the pull of the shutters, the force of the wooden floors; you know when the house is tired, when it wants to close for repairs, when it is in love.
 But with its moonlit evenings, New York skyline, and fountains with colored lights, the house is always in love.
 Always.

 The house appears different to different people.
 To some people it looks solemn; to others, gay.
 To the ushers the house is always one way, but what that way is they never know.
 To the manager the house is a good crowd pleaser, and he lives well.
 Cab drivers thank the house for a bit more fat in their diet; bus drivers pray for the day the house packs up and leaves, never to return.
 Fame has its way with them: They prefer serving to seeing what the fuss is about.
 Their families are more anxious than usual, their bosses less friendly, their grammar shakier.
 When the house settles on stage, the whole city breathes a sigh of relief that curtain call is on time.
-Next time they hope it will be even more punctual, if such a thing is possible, though the house is always there, always on time.
+Next time they hope it will be even more punctual, if such a thing is possible, though the house is always on time.

 In California the house has two stories; there is more privacy on the second, and you can see the mountains from one window and the ocean from another.
 There is a fireplace on each floor; a large, square lawn out back; and cement walkways wide enough for two, that expand to accommodate more if necessary.
 In front are a round patio, a green birdhouse, and seven birdbaths.
-While staying in the house you never grow old; your skin is always soft, your hearing excellent, and your beard stops growing.
+While staying in the house you never grow old; your skin is always soft, your hearing excellent, and, if you are a man, your beard stops growing.
 Your words form shapes and colors, depending on the day of the week.
 The scent of orange blossoms inspires you, and whatever you do—paint, draw, write, sing, laugh—is graceful and easy.
 It is hard to stop singing in the house.
-Once you start, you go and go for days and weeks, until finally you have to sleep.
+Once you start, you go on and on for days and weeks, until finally you have to sleep.
 When finally you do fall asleep, an hour is all you need to do it all over again, which you always will do.

 I wasn’t born in the house, but ever since I first stayed in it, I have taken care of the gardens, front and back.
 Along the sides of the house are a filamentary canal with teakwood houseboats for the flamboyant guests, and a cold Northern river inhabited by rare rainbow trout, for those who like roughing it.
 Waterlilies float in great masses, like seaweed on the Sargasso Sea.
 In Florence the house picked up on the design of the Boboli Gardens, so I built three lovely fish ponds and four marble fountains behind the cinnamon trees.
 Now a quiet breeze often pervades the center of the anterior garden, rustling the honeysuckle, and the view from even the smallest hill is simply magnificent: In the distance are the Duomo, the palace of the Medicis, Fiesole.
 The Roman amphitheatre holds enough guests to stage a full elephant-laden production of Aida.
 Beyond the wall is a cherry orchard, overrun in August with small children carrying brown paper bags, their fathers carrying tan knapsacks, their mothers and grandmothers packing Mexican straw baskets, the old grandfathers sitting under elms, sipping syrupy juice-filled summer drinks from enormous crystal goblets and occasionally brushing the hummingbirds from the wide brims of their Panama hats.
 Thousands of cherries are swiftly eaten; the rest are canned for winter.